Table of content

 You can use both simultaneously for redundancy and remote monitoring.

-Dexcom G7 Sensor Life: Accuracy Over 10 Days
+Dexcom G7 Sensor Life For Accuracy

 - The app or receiver alerts you when the sensor expires.

-- Remove the old sensor and dispose of it properly following the disposal guide
+- Remove the old sensor and dispose of it properly, following the disposal guide.

 - Insert a new sensor to begin a new 30-minute warm-up.

-Table: Summary of Dexcom G7 Setup and Maintenance
+Setup and Maintenance Guide

 As a DMM provider working directly with CGM users daily, our support team often receives firsthand reports on Dexcom accuracy concerns, especially during warm-up or in early placement hours.